Prof. Nicola Thomas

 Nicola is Editor of the international renal journal 'Journal of Renal Care', published by Wiley-Blackwell.

-She was also a Deputy on the NICE Clinical Guideline Development Group for Chronic Kidney Disease (2006-2007).
+She is a member of the NICE Clinical Guideline Development Group for renal replacement therapy (2017-2018).
 She is a research grant reviewer for the Medical Research Council, Kidney Research UK, Diabetes UK, NIHR and Research for Patient Benefit research programmes.
-Nicola was also the clinical lead on a Pan-Thames Pre-dialysis audit (2006-2008).

 Nicola has given numerous national and international conference presentations which have included: